sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

 Click on Request Token
 ==================

-It will redirect to sparkflows login URL Page.
+It will redirect to the Sparkflows login URL page.

 Fill the Username and Password and Click on SignIn